 If you need to use a humidifier, use a hygrometer to check the indoor humidity levels.
 You don’t want to drive the humidity too high, or you’ll increase the mold and bacteria in your room.
 You’ll also want to make sure you regularly clean your humidifier tank with soap and water.

 Finally, don’t use a humidifier if you’re congested.
 Talk to your doctor about what medicine you should take, or use a nebulizer instead.
 A nebulizer is essentially the same thing as a humidifier, but it can also deliver inhalants used for asthma or other respiratory problems.

 Just like humidifiers are meant to raise the relative indoor humidity in the room, you can use a dehumidifier to lower it.
 A small electric dehumidifier can handle most bedrooms and drop the increased air pressure due to the weather and higher humidity.

 There’s no big trick to it– keep an eye out for the weather, turn on your hygrometer and see if you need your dehumidifier close by.
-If you’re living in a humid climate, we have a few more tips for you.
+If you live in a naturally humid climate, check out these additional indoor humidity tips.